 Create a Relaxing, Mindful Evening

 Imagine your dream self-care nighttime routine.
 If you could create your best nighttime self-care routine, what would it look like?
 How would it make you feel?
 What would you do?
 Thinking about those questions can help you design a nighttime self-care routine checklist that resonates with you.
-I’m not going to give you a checklist of what should be included in your routine.
+If you’re looking to set up a self-care routine, I do have printable you can check out on my resource page that contains several activities you can do before you sleep.
 We’re all diverse individuals with different ways to relax.
 So find what best fits your lifestyle and get into it.

 Clean your face